iainkwhite/ikw-C-code/README.md

 # ikw-C-code
-Repository for general VSCode stuff
+Repository for general C programs and practice code